pexa-Jjacob/log-processor/README.md

 # Log Processor

-This is a Java application that processes log files.
-It parses the logs, processes IP addresses and URLs, and provides the top three most frequent entries for each.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-- Java 8 or higher
+- Java 16 or higher
 - Maven

 ### Installing